 Karyn Matthews, District 2 Engineer, (770) 528-1635

 Brian Loudermilk, District 3 Engineer, (770) 528-1695

 The engineering division develops designs for transportation improvements, including roadway, pedestrian and infrastructure upgrades.
 The division also manages construction of projects and coordinates with regional agencies to implement improvements.

 Development Services provides transportation review and analysis of land development activity and maintains the DOT’s Development Standards.

 Eric Meyer, Planning Division Manager, (770) 528-1539

-Tracks development and population patterns to project future transportation needs and develop strategies to address those needs.
-These activities include modeling efforts, sidewalk and pathway system (Trails) development as well as transit planning.
+The planning division tracks development and population patterns to project future transportation needs and develop strategies to address those needs.
+These activities include modeling efforts, sidewalk and pathway system (trails) development as well as transit planning.
 The division works closely with the Atlanta Regional Commission (ARC), the Georgia Regional Transportation Authority (GRTA), Georgia Department of Transportation (GDOT), Cobb’s municipalities and adjacent counties in the planning and programming of projects.

 Dallas Cain, Division Manager, (770) 528-3674

-Operates and maintains the County's roadway systems including bridges, right-of-way drainage, sidewalks and landscaping.
+The road maintenance division operates and maintains the county's roadway systems, including bridges, right-of-way drainage, sidewalks and landscaping.